 While it’s true that dentures and bridges can give a naturally-appearing smile, dental implants are indistinguishable in look and feel from natural teeth, because they don’t sit on your gums; they sit in your jaw.
 That means no getting used to the feeling of having an installation in your mouth and learning how to speak and chew naturally with it in.
 In fact, once they’re healed, our patients tell us they often forget they had dental implant surgery at all.

-Dental implants aren’t right for everyone, and you may need some bone and soft tissue grafting as well, depending on the health of the rest of your mouth.
-However, with the right oral surgeon and a creative approach to tooth replacement, dental implant surgery can fix your smile, improve your bite, and give you a set of fake teeth that are indistinguishable from natural ones.
+There are also hybrid denture and bridge implant options for patients with health complications.
+With the right oral surgeon and a creative approach to tooth replacement, dental implant surgery can fix your smile, improve your bite, and give you a set of fake teeth that are indistinguishable from natural ones.
+Because everyone deserves a healthy, functional smile they’re proud to show off.